schuhumi/avr_ObjButtonLib/README.md

 avr_ObjLcdLib
 =============

-This is a more object-orientated HD44780 LCD-library for AVR Microcontrollers written in C.
+This is a more object-orientated button-library for AVR Microcontrollers written in C.

 This library consits of:
  - BUTTON.h